legolas-tek/ek/README.md

     ![Static Badge](https://img.shields.io/badge/glados-programming_language-blue)

-    <p>The goal of this project is to implement a programming language of our own design in Haskell.</p>
+    The goal of this project is to implement a programming language of our own design in Haskell.

 </div>